mage-os/mage-os-website/src/pages/get-involved.md

 ## Spread the word

 Tell your friends the good news!
 Mage-OS is here to make your lives a little happier.
 The more people get excited and join in, the faster this distribution can grow.
-Help us reach the whole community worldwide.
+Help us reach the whole community around the world.

 ## Support Mage-OS